How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Mistake 1: Underfunding When Brand Awareness Is Low

-Emerging luxury brands often cap digital spend at 5-10% of revenue because that's the "benchmark" they read online.
-But if no one knows your brand, you can't expect organic growth.
+Emerging luxury brands often cap digital spend at 5–10% of revenue because that is the benchmark they read online.
+But if no one knows your brand, you cannot expect organic growth.
 Underfunding at the wrong time means slower growth and higher eventual cost.

-If you're launching a new luxury brand or entering a new market, allocate 12-18% of revenue to digital marketing for the first 2-3 years.
-Once brand awareness reaches 40%+ among your target audience, you can trim spend to 8-10%.
+If you are launching a new luxury brand or entering a new market, allocate 12–18% of revenue to digital marketing for the first two to three years.
+Once brand awareness reaches 40%+ among your target audience, you can trim spend to 8–10%.

 Mistake 2: Cutting Digital Spend During Economic Uncertainty

-When markets tighten, some luxury brands slash digital marketing by 30-50%, assuming demand will be weak.
-This is backwards.
+When markets tighten, some luxury brands slash digital marketing by 30–50%, assuming demand will be weak.
+According to Harvard Business Review, companies that maintain advertising spend during downturns see sales decline by only 12%, compared to 28% for those that cut — and brands that go dark during recessions face two to four percentage points of market share loss that can persist for years.
 During economic slowdowns, customers become more selective; they search more, read more reviews, and take longer to decide.
-Your competitors who maintain spend will capture share.
+Competitors who maintain spend will capture share.

 During uncertain times, shift budget toward high-intent channels (search, email) and away from top-of-funnel (awareness ads, sponsorships).
-But don't cut overall spend.
+But do not cut overall spend.

 Mistake 3: Allocating Budget by Campaign, Not by Channel

-Some luxury brands allocate budgets by campaign (e.g., "Spring collection campaign gets $200K") rather than by channel (e.g., "Paid social gets $500K").
+Some luxury brands allocate budgets by campaign (for example, the spring collection campaign gets $200K) rather than by channel (paid social gets $500K).
 This creates fragmented strategies where no single channel gets sufficient investment to build momentum.

 Allocate budgets by channel first, then by campaign.
-Guarantee each channel has enough budget to test, learn, and optimize.
+Guarantee each channel has enough budget to test, learn, and optimise.

 Mistake 4: Not Accounting for Seasonal Variation